eric-ricky/auth-mui-template/README.md

 ## Getting Started

-A simple sign in and sing up template built with React and Material UI.
+A simple sign in and sign up template built with React and Material UI.
 With complete input validation using formik and yup, making your life easy.

 ![Product Preview][product-preview]